Ignition

 Resources Overview

-The five built-in resources and how they work.
+The six built-in resources and how they work.

 Resources are the building blocks of Ignition recipes.
 Each resource manages a specific aspect of server state.